You are here

 Situations where loan repayment occurs prior to death

-A person can choose to repay all or part of the debt and accrued interest at any time.
+A person can choose to repay all or part of the loan and accrued interest at any time.
 The Commission has the discretion to accept repayments by instalments or lump sums.

-Additionally the Commission has the discretion to seek debt recovery before a person's death where:
+Additionally the Commission has the discretion to seek loan recovery before a person's death where:

-- the pensioner sells or disposes of the property used as security, or
+- the participant sells or disposes of the property used as security, or

 - a property settlement occurs.